-Technological 'progress' once deformed human beings into ragged, starving labourers (still a reality for the millions who produce the global economy's primary requirements) then into skilled workers with access to consumer goods, and now uprooted, flexible 'human resources' with access to McDonald's, flexitime, credit cards, even a mortgage and shares in the company.
+So it is not possible to speak of a project that has been mapped out in all its parts.
+The adjustments of power are always approximate and tend to settle along the line of least resistance.
+Moreover, such movements can only develop to the produce the global economy's primary requirements) then into skilled workers with access to consumer goods, and now uprooted, flexible 'human resources' with access to McDonald's, flexitime, credit cards, even a mortgage and shares in the company.
 The essence of this new slavery is that life itself has been mortaged to the interests of capital.
-Anyone harbouring doubts about the ethics of this reality can find solace in some of its 'alternative' grammes produced for future projects are entrusted to telematics has been substantially reduced: fewer and fewer sophisticated programmes are capable of producing yet others and so on, to infinity.
-Proof of this generalised idiocy is given in the unease felt by the mathematicians who enter the world of computer programming.
+Anyone harbouring doubts about the ethics of this reality can find solace in some of its 'alternative' manifestations.
+Voluntary work, 'alternative' banks and 'selfmanaged' enterprises now exist alongside famine, genocide and the destruction of the planet, all equally indispensable components of post-industrial capital.